Gedas-dev/Gedas-dev/README.md

 # Hi I'm Gedas.

 Welcome to my profile!
-I'm a Software Engineer from Lithuania 🇱🇹 ✌️ 🇺🇦.
+I'm a Software Engineer from Lithuania 🇱🇹 ✌️ Support Ukraine 🇺🇦.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/gedas-k/)!